python-websockets/websockets/docs/howto/logging.rst

         style="{",
     )

-However, this technique has two downsides:
+However, this technique runs into two problems:

 * The formatter applies to all records.
-It will crash if it receives a record that doesn't have a ``websocket`` attribute.
-You could configure logging to work around this problem but that could get complicated quickly.
+It will crash if it receives a record without a ``websocket`` attribute.
+For example, this happens when logging that the server starts because there is no current connection.

 * Even with :meth:`str.format` style, you're restricted to attribute and index lookups, which isn't enough to implement some fairly simple requirements.